Cats dumped outside Funny Farm in Hamilton Township

-HAMILTON TOWNSHIP — Five cats and kittens were dumped in front of Funny Farm Rescue on Sunday night, the second time this has happened in the past month.
+HAMILTON TOWNSHIP — Five cats and kittens were dumped in front of Funny Farm Rescue on Sunday night, the animal sanctuary said, the second time this has happened in the past month.

-At 7:45 p.m., surveillance footage outside the volunteer-based animal sanctuary in Mays Landing captured what appears to be a woman dumping the cats in front of the gate.
+At 7:45 p.m., surveillance footage outside the volunteer-based animal sanctuary captured what appears to be a woman dumping the cats in front of the gate.

-Last month, six cats were left outside in cages without a note to separate parents from their young, with Laurie Zaleski, the sanctuary's owner, pleading with the public to stop carelessly leaving unattended animals outside of her property.
+Last month, six cats were left outside in cages without a note.
+Laurie Zaleski, the sanctuary's owner, pleaded with the public to stop leaving unattended animals outside her property.

+In 2020, 21 cats were left outside the gate without notice.
+That incident led the sanctuary to install cameras outside the gate to catch animal dumpers.

-She said running her sanctuary is tedious because she relies mainly on donations, therefore she isn't built to take in animals unexpectedly.
+Zaleski said her sanctuary relies mainly on donations, therefore she isn't built to take in animals unexpectedly.

 "We are a private charity and do not get any kind of state or federal funding," Funny Farm wrote on Facebook on Monday.